We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Using a belt sander safely is largely a question of common sense.
 However, these tips will help avoid unnecessary injury.

-• The Occupational Health and Safety Administration (OHSA) warns that wood dust can cause respiratory problems, and allergic reactions.
-Always wear a dust mask and safety goggles.
+- The Occupational Health and Safety Administration (OHSA) warns that wood dust can cause respiratory problems, and allergic reactions.
+Always wear a dust mask and safety glasses.

 Initial Setup and Calibration

-Belt sanders are straightforward tools requiring little in terms of setup beyond fitting the belt and adjusting tracking on models that don’t do this automatically.
-That said, owners always need to read the user manual before starting.
+Belt sanders are straightforward tools that require little setup beyond fitting the belt and adjusting tracking on models that don’t do this automatically.
+That said, you’ll always want to read the owner’s manual before operating this or any power tool.

-It’s also worth spending time thinking about the right abrasive for each task.
-Sandpaper is not expensive, and has a dramatic impact on belt sander performance.
+It’s also worth spending time thinking about the right sanding grit for each task.
+Sanding belts are not terribly expensive, and the right grit has a dramatic impact on belt sander performance.

 How to Use a Belt Sander by Hand

 Handheld belt sanders come already assembled.
-All that’s needed before starting is to attach the dust bag and fit the abrasive belt.
+All you need to do before turning it on is to attach the dust bag and fit the abrasive belt.

 The best way to use a belt sander of this type is to lower the rear roller gently onto the surface, and let the front drop naturally as the belt rotates.
 Use a firm grip to maintain control.
 Applying the front roller first can result in the tool snatching at the wood, and it can cause deep gouges that can be difficult to rectify.